Dowell-Lab/mumerge/README.rst

 Bedtools
 --------
-muMerge relies on ``bedtools`` in order to group together those bed regions from the input bed files that will be combined by muMerge probabilistically.
-This grouping is done using the ``bedtools merge`` command.
-A ``bedtools`` binary is included as a part of the package, located at ``/mumerge/bin/bedtools``.
+muMerge relies on ``bedtools`` in order to group together those bed regions from the input bed files that will be combined probabilistically by muMerge.
+This grouping is done using the ``bedtools merge`` command, which must be available at the command line.

 Usage
 =====